kkgthb/web-site-nodejs-04-ado-tests/README.md

 Edit the contents of line 6 of the file at `/src/web/server.js` and replace the word "**World**" with the word "**Goodbye**" to match the unit test you updated earlier.

 Then repeat the steps from the previous article's "[Validating the pipeline ran correctly](https://katiekodes.com/ado-build-hello-world-from-git/#validating-the-pipeline-ran-correctly)" section.
 Once the pipeline finishesrunning, congratulate yourself that once again, your source code successfully builds into a webserver runtime "artifact" and that all your ADO Test Runs result dashboards are colored green.

 ---

+## Deploying this codebase to live websites

+See "[Deploying a built webapp onto Azure App Service with ADO Release Pipelines](https://katiekodes.com/deploy-to-azure-app-service-with-ado/)" for instructions on how to add an Azure DevOps "classic" "release" Pipeline to your copy of this codebase, so that you can see "**Hello World**" on a real web site hosted in Azure's cloud.

+---